 “I’ve learned a lot on my journey but I’m only just beginning.
 My advice to students is that leaders are not made by being the same.
 Leadership requires being different, thinking different, acting different and inspiring others to do the same.
 Don’t be a thermometer adapting to the temperatures/norms already set – be a thermostat, setting the temperature/culture and fundamentally changing society.”

 As an ACA or ICAEW CFAB student, you can join the Charity Finance Professionals Community for free.
 The community offers regular webinars, newsletters and resources for finance professionals working or volunteering in the charity sector.
 As a community member, you will also be able to access relevant training at discounted rates, including the ICAEW Charity Conference.

-If you’re interested in volunteering, you can search for an opportunity here.
-You can also volunteer with ICAEW by working with your local school or university, promoting a career in accountancy – find out more here.
+You can also volunteer with ICAEW by working with your local school or university, promoting a career in accountancy.

 You can also access ICAEW trustee training for free.
 It provides an overview of charity trustees’ legal and financial responsibilities, and their strategic and operational considerations, including risk management, planning for success and impact, and managing relationships and board dynamics.
-Find out more and start today here.
+Find out more and start today.